QuantEcon/lecture-python-intro/lectures/heavy_tails.md

 plt.show()
 ```

-This data looks different to the draws from the normal distribution.
+This data looks different to the draws from the normal distribution we saw above.

 Several of observations are quite extreme.